 (16.17)

 For disjoint sharp operation, the before set operation is , the active set operation is , the after set operation is , and the relation is .

+The disjoint sharp is similar to sharp, it subtracts a cube from another cube, but here the two cubes produced do not intersect.

 Example 16.15 The disjoint sharp operation A #d B, where A and B are used in Example 16.6, is calculated as follows: